Pop quiz hot shot –

 The days of staying in a job for decades is gone.
 Long gone.

 That statistic comes from our friends at the Bureau of Labor Statistics.
-“Employee tenure” is the official term and they've been tracking that number for quite some time.
+“Employee tenure” is the official term and they've been tracking that number for quite some time. (data in this article comes from their data released September 2018)

 To add a little color to the statistics, it's important to know two things: